modmore/docs/en/01_Commerce/v1/10_Payment_Methods/index.md

 ## Is Commerce ready for PSD2 and Strong Customer Authentication?

-We're actively working on upgrading payment gateways that need to be updated.
-Please see the _SCA Ready_ column in the table above, and relevant notes, for details.
+Yes, please see the _SCA Ready_ column in the table above, and relevant notes, for details about the status for each of the available payment gateways.

-Before the September 14, 2019 deadline we expect all gateways to be ready to go.

 ## Need another payment provider?

 With hundreds (if not thousands) of payment providers available, it is likely you'll eventually need an integration we don't have available just yet.
 You can [request and vote for payment gateways on our feature tracker](https://ideas.modmore.com/?tags=commerce-gateways).

 To sponsor development of a payment integration, please contact support@modmore.com with details of the payment provider, and we'd be more than happy to provide you with a cost and time estimate.
+Typical gateway implementations cost in the €300-600 range.

 ## Integrating Payment Gateways